JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 [Locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks).
 The other storage classes for `disk.csi.azure.com` provisioner are also LRS.

-I'll deploy two apps, one with disk and one without disk. `network-app` is the app without disk (app `2` in the diagram) and `storage-app` is the app with disk (app `1` in the diagram).
+I'll deploy two apps, one with a disk and one without a disk. `network-app` is an app without disk (app `2` in the diagram) and
+`storage-app` is the app with disk (app `1` in the diagram).
 Here is the `storage-app` deployment: